hbsagen/RNS850_gps_logger/README.md

 Copy either the content of NewFile or Appending to the root of a FAT32 SD card.
 Wait 3 - 4 minutes after boot of RNS850 before inserting SD card.
 A VW logo will appear after a few seconds.
 Press a button or twist a knob on the RNS850 to remove the VW logo and start the script.
 This must be done after every restart of the RNS850.
 I am working on a solution for permanent logging.

+# Converting the Positions file to a .gpx file
+Drag the Positions file from the gps-log directory on the SD card to the "drop_Positions_here.bat" file.
+Make sure the "Positions_to_gpx.py" is in the same folder as hte .bat file.